Celestyal Cruises: Awards

 At the 2015 Greek Tourism Awards, Celestyal received four awards, one of which was the Gold Award for Themed Events.
 It also received two Silver Awards and one Bronze Award.
 The following year, it won the Cruise Line Revelation Award at the Excellence Awards in Cartagena, Spain.
 Celestyal received the Best Value Cruise Line of 2016 at Cruise Critic UK Editors' Picks Awards, as well as four Greek Tourism Awards in 2016.

-Also in 2017, Celestyal received five top Critic Cruiser's Choice Awards, as well as five awards at the Greek Tourism Awards.
+Also in 2017, Celestyal received five top Cruise Critic Cruisers' Choice Awards, as well as five awards at the Greek Tourism Awards.

 Cruise Critic Awards

 In December 2017, Cruise Critic UK Editors' Picks Awards recognized Celestyal with Best for Service.
 Marella Spirit also received three Cruise Critic UK Editors' Picks Awards.

-Cruise Critic UK Editors’ Picks Award in December 2018 awarded Celestyal Cruises for Best for Service and received four Cruise Critic Cruisers’ Choice Awards: two first-place awards (for Shore Excursions and Value) and two second-place awards (for Service and Entertainment).
+Cruise Critic UK Editors' Picks Award in December 2018 awarded Celestyal Cruises for Best for Service and received four Cruise Critic Cruisers' Choice Awards: two first-place awards (for Shore Excursions and Value) and two second-place awards (for Service and Entertainment).

-In December 2019 Cruise Critic's 11th UK Editors’ Picks Awarded Celestyal Cruises Best for Service 2019.
+In December 2019 Cruise Critic's 11th UK Editors' Picks Awarded Celestyal Cruises Best for Service 2019.